joshuafuller/tak-server-install-scripts/README.md

 # tak-server-install-scripts

-1. Buy a VPS from somewhere online - CENT OS 7
+1. Buy a VPS from somewhere online - UBUNTU 20.04LTS
 2. SSH into the VPS as root (replace 192.168.1.1 with your VPS Server IP)

 `ssh root@192.168.1.1`